-Aladdin proved yet another smash hit, receiving a number of awards and nominations for it’s animation, storytelling and music, and became the first ever animated film to gain over half a billion dollars at the globe box office.
-In fact although domestically Aladdin took in around a million less than it’s predecessor, Beauty and the Beast, globally it made a total of just over $500 million which is over $80 million more than Beauty and the Beast, showing Aladdin to be a bigger financial hit worldwide.
+Aladdin proved yet another smash hit, receiving a number of awards and nominations for its animation, storytelling and music, and became the first ever animated film to gain over half a billion dollars at the global box office.
+In fact, although domestically Aladdin took in around a million less than it’s predecessor, Beauty and the Beast, globally it made a total of just over $500 million which is over $80 million more than Beauty and the Beast, showing Aladdin to be a bigger financial hit worldwide.

 In fact, although in many ways 1995’s Pocahontas was a success, it was the worst (critically) received Disney movie in years, and stands as the lowest rated of the entire Renaissance period, with a large number of critiques aimed at it’s historical inaccuracy, and how it portrayed a pretty terrible period of human history.